felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 <confdir:pcm/dca.conf>
 ```
 The sound is gorgeous now.
 Really pleasant.
 I didn't configured the pulseeffects.
 There are some settups you can explore in the internet.

+And the sound is functional through the HDMI port, and this is truly amazing.

+So i tried install steam, as it's the most demanding program i know.
+- `steam`
+- `ttf-ms-win8`(aur)
+- `ttf-liberation`
+- `wqy-zenhei`
+- `steamcmd`(aur)
+- `proton`(aur)

+I tested some games and valheim runned smoothly.
+Dark souls 3 was nice too.

+Then i configured the nvidia-prime utility:

+- nvidia-prime (for allowing us to run nvidia only in apps that require it)
+- libglvnd

+To execute a program with Nvidia graphics you must use the `prime-run` before the command.
+A way to test this feature is to install the `glxinfo` (AUR) package.
+When runned it just outputs the glx information about the environment.
+So, if you execute `glxinfo | grep "renderer"`, if everything is correct, the intel graphycs will appear, and if you execute `prime-run glxinfo | grep "renderer"` then the Nvidia graphics card will popup.

 Then i configured the touchpad of the notebook installing these programs:
 - `xf86-input-libinput`